Freelancing & The Design Business

 Take Bold Risks

-Sustained disruption means making bold moves like Tesla building a mega factory before proving market demand or Netflix shifting from DVDs to streaming.
+Sustained disruption means making bold moves, such as Tesla building a mega factory before proving market demand, or Netflix shifting from DVDs to streaming.

 Why Disruption Matters